-I discovered Slash List in November on Product Hunt and the tagline instantly caught my eye: “a productivity machine that forces you to do tasks 1-by-1.”
+I discovered Slash List in November on Product Hunt and the tagline instantly caught my eye: “a productivity machine that forces you to do tasks 1-by-1” because it sounded like an ideal tool for deep work.

 I’m always experimenting with new ways to improve my workflow so I can block out distractions and get in a state of flow so I instantly installed the app for my Mac.
-That was just over a month ago and I’ve been using it nearly every day since.
+That was just over a month ago and I’ve been using it regularly since.

-By forcing you to do one task at a time, Slash List encourages a single-pointed focus on your tasks and its interface makes it easy to seamlessly flow through your prioritized list of daily tasks.
+By forcing you to do one task at a time, Slash List encourages deep work where you have a single-minded focus on individual tasks and the app’s interface makes it easy to seamlessly flow through your prioritized list of daily tasks.

-Essential, the value of this productivity tool is it helps you to eliminate the twin productivity killers that prevent most digital workers from getting into uninterrupted states of flow at work: multitasking and context switching.
+This simple productivity helps you to create a digital environment where you can eliminate the twin productivity killers that prevent most digital workers from getting into uninterrupted states of flow at work:

-1. Multitasking: when doing high-value, cognitively demanding work checking your email or social media is a productivity killer.
-A single point of focus helps you create a structure to eliminate all interruptions.
+When you are doing high-value, cognitively demanding work checking your email or social media is a huge productivity killer.
+Focusing on single-tasking helps you create a structure to eliminate all interruptions.

-2. Context Switching: a busy mind likes the stimulation of switching contexts when work gets emotionally difficult but context switching has been shown to dramatically lower productivity and unnecessarily drain mental resources.
+A busy mind loves the stimulation of switching contexts when work gets emotionally difficult but context switching has been shown to dramatically lower productivity and unnecessarily drain mental resources.

-Here’s how Slash List works and why I think it is an indispensable tool for those who want to achieve flow states at work:
+Here’s how Slash List facilitates deep work which I believe makes it an indispensable tool for those who want to achieve flow states at work:

 1. Hyper Focus Mode